The Formation of Ultra-Diffuse Galaxies in Clusters: Methods

 \subsection{The mass and size of simulated galaxies}

-To study UDGs in the simulated galaxy population we need robust estimates of stellar mass and half-mass radii.
+To study UDGs in the simulated galaxy population we need robust estimates of stellar mass and half-mass radius.
 The TNG simulations reproduce the galaxy stellar mass function remarkably well \citep{Pillepich2018b}, suggesting that stellar masses are captured correctly by the simulations.
 Galaxy sizes, on the other hand, are much less robust, and are strongly affected by a number of numerical artifacts and limitations, such as the use of a finite gravitational softening, a limited number of particles, a relatively high threshold for star formation, and an effective equation of state.
-These impose effective minima on the size of simulated galaxies that affect dwarfs in particular and that severely limit our ability to study UDGs directly using simulation data.
+Additionally, the different particle mass used to model the dark matter and stars, a common practice in cosmological simulations, has been shown to cause an artificial transfer of energy to the stellar component via 2-body scattering that may also impact the predicted galaxy sizes \citep{Ludlow2019}.
+The combination of these effects mentioned above impose an effective minima on the size of simulated galaxies that affect dwarfs in particular and that severely limit our ability to study UDGs directly using simulation data.

 We circumvent this limitation by assigning to each of our galaxies, at the time of first cluster infall ($t_{\rm inf}$), a stellar mass-dependent effective radius drawn from a realistic distribution of galaxy sizes.
-Infall times are defined as the last time a galaxy becomes a satellite of a larger system.
+Infall times are defined as the last time a galaxy became a satellite of a larger system.
 This can be the time galaxies join their clusters or an earlier time if they infall as part of a galaxy group.
 Note that only the stellar radii are chosen that way; stellar and dark halo masses are measured directly from the simulation at $t_{\rm inf}$.
 The tidal evolution model we describe below (Sec.~\ref{ssec:tidalmodel}) allows us to compute their final stellar mass, effective radii and velocity dispersion at $z=0$.

-Effective radii are drawn assuming that they follow the (redshift-corrected) empirical relations for late-type galaxies (including LSBs) taken from the SPARC compilation \citep{Lelli2016}.
+Effective radii are drawn assuming that they follow the (redshift-corrected) empirical relations for late-type galaxies (including LSBs) taken from the SPARC compilation of local, $z \sim 0$, galaxies \citep{Lelli2016}.
 This assumption is consistent with the idea that before joining a larger system, each galaxy is a star-forming galaxy in the field.

 The stellar mass vs size relation of SPARC galaxies is shown in Fig.~\ref{fig:sparc}, assuming a mass to light ratio of $0.5$ in the 3.6$\mu$ band \citep{Lelli2016}.
 This relation shows considerable scatter in the projected stellar effective radius, $R_{\rm eff}$, at fixed stellar mass.
 Two groups or ``sequences'' of ``high'' and ``low'' surface brightness may be easily identified on each side of a dividing value of $\Sigma_{\rm lim}=(1/2)M_*/R_{\rm eff}^2= 2.9 \times 10^8\; M_\odot$ kpc$^2$, indicated by the thick black dashed line.